andrenormanlang/csharp-child-activity-planner/README.md

-# 🌟 Young Child Activity Planner 🧸
+# 🌟 C# Child Activity Planner 🧸

-The **Young Child Activity Planner** is an intuitive application designed to help parents or guardians plan, schedule, and manage activities for children aged 3 to 6 years.
+The **C# Child Activity Planner** is an intuitive application designed to help parents or guardians plan, schedule, and manage activities for children aged 3 to 6 years.
 With features for tracking progress, scheduling, and generating reports, this tool is perfect for organized caregiving. 🎉

 ---